mablhq/mabl-javascript-snippets/README.md

  ## user resources

-  If you're unfamiliar with the javascript and wish to learn how it works or just need a reference the [Mozilla Developer Docs](https://www.w3schools.com/jsref/default.asp) or [w3Schools](https://www.w3schools.com/jsref/default.asp)
+  If you're unfamiliar with the Javascript and wish to learn how it works or just need a reference the [Mozilla Developer Docs](https://www.w3schools.com/jsref/default.asp) or [w3Schools](https://www.w3schools.com/jsref/default.asp)